DrDanielh/UiAbot/docs/src/localization_navigation.rst

         ros2 launch uiabot slam_navigation.launch.py

-2. Run the following command on the **pc** to launch RViz with map visualization:
+2. Run the following command on the **remote pc** to launch RViz with map visualization:

     .. code:: bash